wwkong/RBanker/README.md

-*README and General Information for "Project: RBanker"*
+*README and General Information for RBanker*
 ================================